tamiresco/InbrainLab/README.md

 • Is thinning different in Development, Mid Life and Aging?
 • Does features correlation to thinning vary depending on life stage?
 • How is thinning in development correlated to thinning in aging?

+### 4) Cortex Visualization

+Plots:
+• How much is thinning in the cortex?
+• How does our model perform in the cortex?
+• Which cortical structure thins the most in life?
+• How thick is Layer I in the cortex?
+• How thick is Layer IV in the cortex?
+• Which cortical structure thins the most in life?
+• How is an Atlas segmented?